 What is your experience with photographing weddings?

-As a full-time wedding photographer, I’ve documented over 200 weddings.
+As a full-time wedding photographer since 2009, I’ve documented over 300 weddings.
 The weddings I photograph are diverse – from City Hall weddings where I’ve been the only witness, to 300+ person affairs.
 I’ve documented Catholic, Jewish, Episcopalian, Egyptian Coptic, non-denominational Christian, Chinese, Vietnamese, Muslim, same-sex, and non-religious ceremonies.
 I would love to learn all about the customs and events at your wedding.

 As a word-of-mouth business, I have no paid advertising or paid listings with venues.
 It’s very important that I have trusting relationships and happy clients who will recommend me to their friends and family.
 If you’re interested in what past wedding couples are saying, you can read some reviews here.